Work-based learning information for industry and employers

 “Network of work-based learning provision” is the term we are using for the range of provider types we will fund for each industry sector.

-In other words: each sector’s network of provision will be the mix of provider types it wishes to utilise to deliver its work-based learning.
-(Which providers are able to receive TEC funding for work-based learning will relate to this.)
+In other words: each sector’s network of provision will be the mix of provider types it wishes to use to deliver its work-based learning.

 Industry voice will be critical to determining the network of provision we fund, informing TEC’s knowledge and ensuring the networks of provision are sustainable and meet sector needs.